FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 7. The user is taken to a "Finished" page.
 8. A few seconds later, the device is connected to the user's account.

-This mode often takes a bit of time to complete because the app is polling the OAuth server.
+This mode often takes a bit of time to complete because the app on the Apple TV is polling the OAuth server.
 We won't go over this mode in detail because our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization) covers this mode.

 ## Grants